ShiraMizrachi/BC-classification-project/README.md

 The dataset contains summary data and clinical data from a broad sampling of 1,108 carcinomas from 1,101 patients.
 The data was gathered as part of the Broad Institute of MIT and Harvard Firehose initiative, a cancer analysis pipeline.
 The clinical data includes mutation count, mutated genes, patient demographics, sample type, etc.

+After importing the data, using the sample ID, we linked the gene expression data (RNA-seq) with molecular data.
+We ascertained the samples as either ER, PR, or HER2 positive/negative and the concluded subtype.

+For these and other adjustments and mergers, we have mainly used Pandas library to create and view databases.

-After importing the data, we wanted to explore it from different angles. in order to do so, we looked at the data by creating simple pie charts.
+Then, we wanted to explore it from different angles so we can understand the data we are looking at.
+In order to do so, we looked at the data by creating simple pie charts.

 First we checked the subtype of the patients.